-If we filter this with an A-weighting filter, the RMS noise falls to -94dBFS.
-In the digital domain, this noise is -76dB below standard modulation level, an excellent figure.
-Single-rate considerations The ADCs in SYNOPSIS may be set to run at 32, 44.1, 48 kHz sampling rates.
+A recording of system noise (INPUTS terminated) captured with the SYNOPSIS card and analysed using Adobe Audition's RMS calculator, reveals that the RMS noise level of the file data is -80dB below maximum modulation (-80dBFS).
+Once up-sampled with the Hi-Res algorithm and RIAA deëmphasised in the Stereo Lab app', the resulting 24-bit, 96kHz file has a noise level of -101dBFS.
+Reduced to an effective bandwidth of 20kHz and A-weighted, the noise level falls to -111dBFS, an exceptional figure: 45dB below the vinyl noise-floor.
+Single-rate capture considerations The ADCs in SYNOPSIS may be set to run at 32, 44.1, 48 kHz sampling rates.
 This is an uncontroversial limitation if you want to capture and decode CD-4 supersonic carrier records (for which a workable audio bandwidth of 48kHz is required, see the Needle-drop Handbook).
 For this work, you will need an external soundcard capable of capturing files at 96kHz or above.
-USB power and standby operation The SYNOPSIS soundcard - like the rest of the PHLUX-AI preamplifier is powered from the five volts present on the USB interface (known as USB V{BUS}).
-When an attached computer goes into sleep mode, the behaviour of the USB V{BUS} depends on a host of design decisions and system settings.
+USB power and standby operation The SYNOPSIS soundcard - like the rest of the PHLUX-AI preamplifier is powered from the five volts present on the USB interface (known as USB $V{BUS}$ ).
+When an attached computer goes into sleep mode, the behaviour of the USB $V{BUS}$ depends on a host of design decisions and system settings.
 These include BIOS/UEFI configuration, and the specific hardware implementation.
 Refer to your computer manufacturer for information.
 The standby power consumption of the PHLUX-AI preamplifier is compatible with European Commission's Regulation (EU) 2023/826 with the new rules from 2025, in which power consumption must be less than 1⁄2 Watt in all standby configurations.
 The only circuit option which causes power dissipation to exceed 1⁄2 watt is the internal SYNOPSIS soundcard.
 When a valid USB audio computer audio session has terminated and there exists a constant idle state on the USB data bus, the SYNOPSIS soundcard enters a suspend state, which reduces overall power consumption of the PHLUX-AI to below 1⁄2 watt.
 It remains that way whilst there exists an idle state on the USB data bus.
-When a new, valid audio session is asserted, the CODEC and protocol controller wake up almost immediately.
+When a new, valid audio session is asserted, the USB protocol controller wakes up almost immediately.

-PREVIEW - Preamplifier option
+PREVIEW - Preamplifier option\

-This option is not available at launch
+\ This option is not available at launch

 The preamplifier option for the PHLUX-AI adapts the control knob to operate as a high-precision volume control (of advanced design) and includes a bundle of options to provide a complete control preamplifier.
 The options included are:

 PHLUX-AI-WV2 - Neumann WV2 output stage (5cm/s velocity → -6dBu) EXP-RIAA - Expansion card to add precision RIAA equalised output EXP-FRANC - Stereo "shuffling" enhancement

 And either: